-Within this letter are some of the routines and expectations we encourage in class.
+Please see below for some of the routines and expectations we encourage in class.
 We would appreciate your support in promoting these and hope that you find this information helpful.
 We very much look forward to working in partnership with you this year!

-8.55am Children arrive at school.
-There will be two members of staff on duty at the school gate from 8.45am.
-The children walk independently across the playground to their class.
-If you arrive late (i.e. after 8.55am), please take your child in to school via the school office.
-We encourage the children to come into school by themselves.
-Children arriving after 8.55am will have to report to the school office as the gate near the junior playground will be locked.
-They will be given a ‘late’ mark.
+8.55am: Children arrive at school.
+There will be a member of staff on both KS1 and KS2 gates from 8.45am.
+Children will walk independently across the playground to their class.
+If you arrive late (ie after 8.55am), please take your child to school via the office.
+Any arrivals after this time will be marked ‘late’.

 2.25pm Afternoon break

 Children are provided with a range of appropriate reading material to reinforce their phonic awareness and decoding skills.
 We also focus on discussion and developing comprehension skills.
 Children will be invited to take home a wide range of books for sharing at home.
 We ask that you read with/to your child daily.

 It is essential that children have their PE kit in school every day.
-They require navy blue shorts and a white t-shirt with pumps for indoor activities and trainers for PE outdoors.
-In cold weather children will require navy blue tracksuit bottoms and a sweatshirt.
+They require navy blue shorts and a white tshirt with pumps for indoor activities and trainers for outdoor PE.
+In cold weather children will require navy tracksuit bottoms and a sweatshirt.
 PE kits will be sent home at the end of each half term.
-We ask that all of the children’s possessions are clearly named.
+We ask that all possessions are clearly named.
 Jewellery must not be worn (including ear-rings); therefore children must be able to remove them independently.
 Long hair must be tied back.

 Break time snacks